 Collaborative research arrangements within the Harvard Medical area are extensive and include the Divisions of Newborn Medicine, Immunology, Allergy, Gastroenterology, Informatics, and others within Boston Children’s Hospital; the Respiratory Division of Brigham & Women’s Hospital; the Physiology Department of the Harvard School of Public Health; Harvard Medical School and the Channing Laboratories at Brigham and Women’s Hospital.
 The research progress of the fellow is monitored and facilitated through biannual presentations before the fellow’s Scholarship Oversight Committee.
-In addition to selecting a research project, several fellows in the Division have completed additional courses of study during their fellowship years, including obtaining Masters degrees in Public Health, Ethics, Bioinformatics and Medical Science.

 The Division of Pulmonary Medicine is highly competitive for grant external support, with numerous successful applications this year to the National Institutes of Health (NIH), the American Thoracic Society (ATS), the Cystic Fibrosis Foundation (CFF), and the National Organization for Rare Diseases (NORD), among others.